 The famous, wonderfully soft Panda licorice is prepared by a conventional cooking method, in which the raw materials are boiled onto dough and then compressed into their form in accordance with the licorice master Väinö Hilden’s legacy recipe.

-Licorice production began in 1927 in Vaajakoski, western Finland.
+Licorice production began in 1927 in Vaajakoski, central Finland.
 And to this day, Panda’s licorice has reached the market leader position in licorice products.